Killianoni/DofusAFKHarvester/README.md

 `pip3 install keyboard pyautogui`

-4. Chose your binds to use the bot
+4. Chose your binds to use the bot.

 Open the bot.py file and bind your key for "addKey" and "startKey".

 *addKey : Press it to set the ressource position*